Every year, there are certain times when you can sign up for Medicare coverage or makes changes to the coverage you already have.

 - If you sign up in the month of your 65th birthday, your coverage will start 1 month after you sign up.

 - If you sign up in the month after your 65th birthday month, your coverage will start 2 months after you sign up.

 - If you sign up 2 months after your 65th birthday month, your coverage will start 3 months after you sign up.

 - If you sign up 3 months after your 65th birthday month, your coverage will start 3 months after you sign up.

 There are four main Medicare sign up periods:

 - Initial enrollment period: a 7-month period beginning 3 months before your 65th birthday month and including your 65th birthday month through 3 months after your 65th birthday month

 - Special enrollment period: based on circumstances such as an employer-based group health plan or volunteering in a foreign country

 - General enrollment period: January through March every year for people who missed their initial enrollment period

-- Annual Parts C and D open enrollment period: mid-October through early December, for people needing to change coverage within Medicare
+- Open enrollment period: mid-October through early December, for people needing to change coverage within Medicare